Why is electricity pricing changing in your state?

 AGL is committed to making energy more affordable and easier to understand.
 We're here to help you understand the Default Market Offer and how it compares.

 The Federal Government introduced the DMO to make energy prices more affordable for customers.
-The initial default price will apply from 1 July 2019 to 30 June 2020.
+The initial default price applies from 1 July 2019 to 30 June 2020.
 From 1 July 2020, a new default price will be introduced.